When is weight loss surgery the right choice?

 - Remission of other medical conditions

-“Patients with type 2 diabetes can potentially be cured or drastically reduced with weight loss surgery,” said Dr. Scott.
-“About 80% of patients who have early type 2 diabetes will go into remission after bariatric surgery.”
+“Patients with Type 2 diabetes can potentially be cured or drastically improve their condition with weight loss surgery,” said Dr. Scott.
+“About 80% of patients who have early Type 2 diabetes will go into remission after bariatric surgery.”

 What does the weight loss surgery process involve?